 - 1) First register and keep your password and user ID in a safe place. - 2) Look at the school curriculum and follow the module by module process. - 3) All modules in section one must be completed prior to taking Overall Core Exam. - 4) Each module has a 30 time limit when taking the exam.
 No proctor is required for modules prior to the Overall Core Exam (a 150 minute time-limit for exam).
-These modules are \$60 each with three opportunities to pass each module.
+These modules are \$20 each with three opportunities to pass each module.
 If a student fails any exam three times they are barred from the on-line school for six months.
 Pay by MasterCard or Visa and download the study material.
 When you are ready take the exam.
 Please note that there is a 30 time-limit, which means all unanswered questions will be counted incorrect.
-Eighty percent is required to pass each exam. - 5) After the Core modules are complete, then the Overall Core Exam \$125 is the next step.
+Eighty percent is required to pass each exam.) - 5) After the Core modules are complete, then the Overall Core Exam \$150 is the next step.
 This is a proctored exam.
 Normally we allow library officials to proctor.
 You have three opportunities to pass this exam for this one price. - 6) After passing the Overall Core Exam, the student moves on to the Site modules in the same way as the Core modules.
 Complete all 19 modules before taking the Overall Site Exam.
 This is a proctored exam.
 Normally we allow library officials to proctor.
-The 19 site modules are \$60 each as well with the Overall Site Exam costing \$125 (a 150 minute time-limit for exam). - 7) After completion of all the Core and Site, then the student can come to our onsite facility for 26 Job Performance Measures (\$520).
-These JPMs can be complete in a weekend session. - 8) The final phase of our program is the Forty-Hour HAZWOPER Course.
+The 19 site modules are \$20 each as well with the Overall Site Exam costing \$150 (a 150 minute time-limit for exam). - 7) After completion of all the Core and Site, then the student can come to our onsite facility for 26 Job Performance Measures (\$520).
+These JPMs can be complete in a weekend session (two twelve hour days).
+Fees can be part of student loan. - 8) The final phase of our program is the Forty-Hour HAZWOPER Course.
 This allows the graduate to work on Department of Energy sites.
-Currently we are offering this at our website for \$350. - Prior to completion of our course we assist the student in resume writing and actual contact with employers.
-A number of employers hire directly from our course. - 10) If we can be of further assistance please email us at admin@shawneerct.com or call 937-572-9704.
+Currently we are offering this at our site for \$400.
+Soon we will be offering this online for the same price with exception of completing the Dress out Practical with Level A equipment for Decon Station setup for exiting a Hot zone. - 9) Prior to completion of our course we assist the student in resume writing and actual contact with employers.
+A number of employers hire directly from our course. - 10) If we can be of further assistance please email us at admin@shawneerct.com or call 937-572-9706.
 We look forward to hearing from you.